We aren’t currently accepting applications.

 New members join through an application and voting process.
-If you're very interested in being part of Double Union but aren't sure whether you're “good enough,” please apply - we don't evaluate applicants on whether they're “cool” or accomplished.
-Read on to hear about what we're looking for, and don't let impostor syndrome stop you!
+If you're interested in being part of Double Union but aren't sure whether you're “good enough,” please apply - we don't evaluate applicants on whether they're “cool” or accomplished.
+Read on to hear about what we're looking for, and don't let impostor syndrome stop you.

-Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a reasonable potential member (such as that you'd respect the base assumptions, anti-harassment policy, and responsibilities of being a member).
+Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a respectful potential member (such as that you'd respect the base assumptions, anti-harassment policy, and responsibilities of being a member).
 Please come to events to meet some of us!
-Or if you'd prefer a quieter opportunity to meet just a couple members over a cup of tea, email email@example.com and we'll set this up.
+Or if you'd prefer a quieter opportunity to meet just a couple members over a cup of tea, email [email protected] and we'll set this up.

 Double Union welcomes members with a broad variety of interests, skills, identities, backgrounds, and histories.
 What we have in common is a set of values (base assumptions) and an interest in supporting each other and Double Union.
 We want to accept more members who share our values and our commitment to building a safer space together.